franciscovfonseca/Stage-V---Working-Incidents-and-Incident-Response/README.md

 >
 > This Incident gets triggered when Sentinel detects a series of Consecutive Failed Login Attempts on a Linux Machine, recorded in the Syslog.
 >
-> For example ➜ when someones unauthorized reads an important Password from our Entreprise Password Manager ➜ Azure Key Vault.
->
 >   </details>

 <br>